Wayland High School: New building (2001–present)

 In late 2001, the Town of Wayland signed Dore & Whittier Architects to come up with concepts for a larger, modern high school.
-However, in 2003, The State of Massachusetts announced that it would put a moratorium on its state building assistance program.
+However, in 2003, the Commonwealth of Massachusetts announced that it would put a moratorium on its state building assistance program.
 With state funding uncertain, the vote to proceed with the schematic designs for the Dore and Whittier proposals was defeated at a Town Meeting.
-In April 2003, and the firm withdrew from the project.
+In April 2003, the firm withdrew from the project.

 In 2009, Wayland voters approved a new, $70.8 million, three-building campus designed by HMFH Architects, Inc. Construction of the new school was completed at the end of November 2011, and occupancy by the student body began January 3, 2012.
 In February 2012, with the exception of the Field House, all of the original high school buildings were demolished.

 Academics

 Students at Wayland High School are required to take courses in English, Social Studies, Mathematics, Science, Wellness, and Fine Arts in order to graduate.
 Courses are offered at the Advanced Placement, Honors, college, and Introductory level.

-Beginning with the Class of 2022 Wayland will no longer provide weighted and unweighted GPAs.
-Principal Allyson Mizoguichi believes that this will benefit students, "We’re afraid students are making decisions on what they want to learn and explore about based on whether it will or won’t impact their weighted GPA...
-We want to remove that from the equation and more earnestly encourage students to take what they want to take.”
+Since the Class of 2022, Wayland High School only calculates unweighted GPAs.

 The vast majority of students pursue post-secondary education after leaving WHS.
 92% of the class of 2022 planned on attending either a 4-year college, 2-year college, or prep school.
 In the past five years the top schools where students have matriculated include: Boston College, Boston University, Clark University, Harvard University, Northeastern University, Syracuse University, Tufts University, University of Massachusetts Amherst, University of Massachusetts Lowell, University of Michigan, University of New Hampshire, University of Vermont, University of Wisconsin, and Worcester Polytechnic Institute.